FallDownTheSystem/modern-js/src/pages/moving-from-jquery.md

 // assuming the display property was "block" initially

 $(".target").toggle(); // In this case hides the element
-// Works the same as hide and show, just toggles between the two
+// Works the same as hide and show, except it toggles between the two
 $(".target").toggle(); // And shows it again
 ```